craigbarnes/dte/docs/dterc.md

 ### **utf8-bom** [false]

-Whether to write a byte order mark (BOM) in new newly created UTF-8 files.
+Whether to write a byte order mark (BOM) in newly created UTF-8 files.

 Note: buffers opened from existing UTF-8 files will have their BOM